Lawmakers Reach Deal To Raise The 'Growler Cap', Allow Breweries To Sell 6-Packs To Go

 “The stakeholders and Committee Chairs worked very hard to find agreement, and I am glad they finalized their bill today,” Miller said.

 The bipartisan legislation would make a number of changes to current liquor laws, although not all stakeholders will get what they’ve been pushing for this session.
-Among the changes are:READ MORE: Next Weather Alert: SE Minnesota Remains Under Tornado Watch
+Among the changes are:READ MORE: 2 Killed, 8 Injured In Chicago Mass Shooting (CBS Chicago)

 — raising the “growler cap” from 20,000 to 150,000 barrels, ensuring large breweries (such as Surly, Summit and Castle Danger Brewing) can sell growlers on site